swcarpentry/good-enough-practices-in-scientific-computing/index.md

     similar) should contain the project's title, a brief description, up-to-date contact information, and an example or two of how to run various cleaning or analysis tasks.
-It is often the first thing users of your project will look at, so make it explicit that you welcome contributors and point them to ways they can help.
+It is often the first thing users and collaborators on your project will look at, so make it explicit how you want people to engage with the project.
+If you are looking for more contributors, make it explicit that you welcome contributors and point them to the license (more below) and ways they can help.

-    You should also create a `CONTRIBUTING` file that describes what people need to do in order to get the project going and contribute to it, i.e., dependencies that need to be installed, tests that can be run to ensure that software has been installed correctly, and guidelines or checklists that your project adheres to.
+    You should also create a `CONTRIBUTING` file that describes what people need to do in order to get the project going and use or contribute to it, i.e., dependencies that need to be installed, tests that can be run to ensure that software has been installed correctly, and guidelines or checklists that your project adheres to.

-2.  ***Create a shared public "to-do" list (3b)***.
+2.  ***Create a shared "to-do" list (3b)***.
 This can be a plain text file called something like `notes.txt` or `todo.txt`, or you can use sites such as GitHub or Bitbucket to create a new *issue* for each